RIKEN-RCCS/lens3/doc/design.md

     --Only processes with global lock in Allow / Deny Table --ADM only

-  + Right to rewrite Storage Zone Table ("zk: {id}" @ Storage Zone Table) --Process (thread) with Zone ID lock in Storage Zone Table Only have the right to rewrite the entry for the Zone ID.
+  + Right to rewrite Storage Pool Table ("zk: {id}" @ Storage Pool Table) --Process (thread) with Pool ID lock in Storage Pool Table Only have the right to rewrite the entry for the Pool ID.
     --Exclusive lock for MinIO configuration operations
     --Used by ADM and API.
     -(V) Part is out of scope.
     --The manager ignores this lock and rewrites it.
       -(V) Part only.

-  + Right to rewrite Storage Zone Table ("zk: {id}" @ Storage Zone Table)
+  + Right to rewrite Storage Pool Table ("zk: {id}" @ Storage Pool Table)

-  + Right to rewrite Storage Zone Table (accessKeyID, directHostname) --Interlock with Storage Zone Table (main).
+  + Right to rewrite Storage Pool Table (accessKeyID, directHostname) --Interlock with Storage Pool Table (main).

-  + MinIO Address Table rewrite right ("lk:" @minioAddressTable) --Process (thread) with Zone ID lock in MinIO Address Table Only have the right to rewrite the entry for the Zone ID.
+  + MinIO Address Table rewrite right ("lk:" @minioAddressTable) --Process (thread) with Pool ID lock in MinIO Address Table Only have the right to rewrite the entry for the Pool ID.
-       `try lock (MinIO Address Table, Zone ID, timeout = TIMEOUT)` --Deletes are not interlocked.
+       `try lock (MinIO Address Table, Pool ID, timeout = TIMEOUT)` --Deletes are not interlocked.
     --Routing Table (atime) is not subject to interlock.
     --Only the manager locks.